demisto/content/Packs/MicrosoftExchangeOnline/Integrations/EWSO365/README.md

 ## Architecture

 This integration is based on the `exchangelib` python module.
-For more information about the module check the [documentation](https://ecederstrand.github.io/exchangelib/).
+For more information about the module, check the [documentation](https://ecederstrand.github.io/exchangelib/).

 ## Set up the Third Party System